Welcome! To The Nashville Music Production Blog!

 Do you need a music producer?

-Someone to take the helm and guide you through the process of producing your music?
+Someone to take the helm during the process of producing your music?

 You’re definitely at the right place!

-Welcome to the Nashville Songwriter’s Blog sponsored by the song demo service, Play It Again Demos and the recording studio, Nashville Trax.
+Welcome to the Nashville Songwriter’s Blog sponsored by Nashville Trax.

 We can help you with recording your demo, your album, your EP or your single, starting from scratch.

-We can add specific instruments to your already-started project or produce your demos, singles and albums.
+We can add specific instruments or background vocals to your already-started project or we can produce from scratch your demos, singles and albums.

 Interested?
 Text or call us: 615-319-8616 or e-mail us at nashtrax@bellsouth.net

-Here are some MP# samples of our work.
-We produce Country, Christian, Blues, Americana, Bluegrass, Pop, Rock… you name it.
+Here are samples of our work.
+We produce Country, Christian, Americana, Bluegrass, Pop, Rock and Blues.

 This blog contains numerous posts about songwriting technique,. music theory, artists seeking songs, song publishers seeking songs and more!